CRChenND/CLEAR/README.md

 - Open Chrome and go to `chrome://extensions/`.
 - Enable "Developer mode".
 - Click "Load unpacked" and select `plugin` folder.
-- Make sure you enable the plugin `CLEAR 2.0`
+- Make sure you enable the plugin `CLEAR 2.0` and perform hard refresh in your Chrome browser.

 ### STEP4: Start the backend
 - Running backend by first `cd backend` and then run `uvicorn app:app` in your terminal or cmd.